Our Mission:

 Chaplain Ken Koon, or “Lou” as he is known by some, has served as a hospital, fire, law enforcement and military chaplain.
 He is currently Crisis Intervention Chaplain for the Peachtree City, GA Police Department and the Fayette County Sheriff’s Office, and a trainer for First Responder CIT Training in service to the Georgia Public Safety Training Center.

-In 2012, he founded Armed Forces Mission (now doing business as Stop Suicide USA) to provide rapid-response intervention to veterans, first responders and community members at risk of suicide.
+In 2012, he founded Armed Forces Mission (now known as Stop Suicide USA) to provide rapid-response intervention to veterans, first responders and community members at risk of suicide.
 Ken has conducted more than 2,000 successful suicide interventions in both military and civilian communities.
 He has served on the Georgia Department of Behavioral Health Strategic Committee, helping to draft the 2020-2025 State Suicide Prevention Plan.
 He is currently a consultant to the Georgia Department of Behavioral Health for the Safe and Secure Project.

 Ken is the author of a several books, including Listen Learn Lead, which is the primary curriculum for the Stop Suicide USA Intervene Challenge.
-More than 27,000 people have participated in this one-day training event, gaining the critical skills that save lives.
+More than 27,000 people have participated in this one-day suicide intervention training event, gaining the critical skills that save lives.
 These include more than 500 first-responder agencies, the Georgia Association of Chiefs of Police, the Georgia Sheriffs Association, the US Army 101st Airborne and the USAF 169th Fighter Wing.

 In 2018, Ken was inducted into the University of North Georgia Alumni Hall of Fame.
 Most recently, he was awarded the Distinguished Service Medal by the Flowery Branch Police Department for his efforts in a 10-hour standoff involving police and an at-risk veteran.